felipethome/react-inline-transition-group/README.md

 2. The `onPhaseStart` callbacks will be called sooner a node is being added or removed to/from the group.
 If you have a delay in your CSS transition the component will not wait until the delay is complete to call the callbacks.

 3. The `onPhaseEnd` callbacks will be called when the longest transition time (delay + duration) completes.
 Notice that if a transition is interrupted this callback will not be called.

+## What is meant by phase

+There are three phases in this component (the same as in ReactCSSTransitionGroup):

+* **appear**: happens to any child component that is already inside of ReactInlineTransitionGroup at the moment of its creation, or in other words, at the time the ReactInlineTransitionGroup component just mounted.

+* **enter**: happens to any child component that is inserted in ReactInlineTransitionGroup after its creation.

+* **leave**: happens to any child component that is being removed from ReactInlineTransitionGroup.

 ## LICENSE